 What can Austria learn from other countries?

-Moorehead: Peer review is a great way to shed light on what works and what doesn't.
-But the real work starts now.
+Moorehead: Peer review is a great way to shed some light on what works and what doesn't.
+But the real work begins now.
 First of all, something like a management response is needed.
-All actors will sit down, look at the peer review and determine what they can and how they want to change.
+All actors will sit down, look at the peer review and determine what they can and want to change and how.
 In a way, that's the most important part of the process.
-Instead of saying that there is a role model that Austria should follow, I would rather take a kind of à la carte approach, depending on which aspect you want to deal with first.
-The OECD Secretariat in Paris and the member countries are very interested in helping with reform efforts.
+Instead of saying that there is a role model that Austria should use as a guide, I would rather use a kind of à la carte approach, depending on which aspect you want to deal with first.
+The OECD Secretariat in Paris and also the member countries are very keen to help with reform efforts.
 I think this peer-to-peer process is very important.
-Because I don't think there is anything in the recommendations of the peer review that has not already been recommended to another country.
-So in most cases there is a peer who has already undergone these types of reforms and changes.
-And that is the essence of the OECD DAC: it is a group of like-minded, value-oriented donors, whose greatest strength is peer support, accountability and mutual learning.
+Because I don't think there is anything in the peer review recommendations that has not been recommended to another country before.
+So in most cases there is a peer who has already gone through these types of reforms and changes.
+And that's the essence of the OECD DAC: it's a group of like-minded, value-driven donors whose greatest strengths are peer support, accountability and mutual learning.

 Vielen Dank für das Gespräch!

-Susanna Moorehead has been Chair of the Development Assistance Committee of the OECD since February 2019 and is responsible for development cooperation between the OECD countries.
-Moorehead has been involved in diplomatic and development cooperation for 30 years, most recently as a British ambassador to Ethiopia.
+Susanna Moorehead has been chairwoman of the Development Assistance Committee of the OECD since February 2019 and is therefore responsible for development cooperation in the OECD countries.
+Moorehead has worked in the diplomatic service and development cooperation for 30 years, most recently as the British ambassador to Ethiopia.